lj020326/ansible-datacenter/docs/ansible-group-priority/README.md

   host1
 ```

-As can be clearly seen above, the 'cluster' group has a child depth of 2 while the 'product1' and 'product2' groups each have child depths of 3.
+As can be clearly seen above, the 'cluster' group has a depth of 2 while the 'product1' and 'product2' groups each have depths of 3.

-The ini inventory implementing this hierarchy can be found in [hosts.ex3.ini](./hosts.ex2.ini):
-The yaml inventory implementing this hierarchy can be found in [hosts.ex3.yml](./hosts.ex2.yml):
+The INI inventory implementing this hierarchy can be found in [hosts.ex3.ini](./hosts.ex2.ini) and the equivalent YAML inventory implementing this hierarchy can be found in [hosts.ex3.yml](./hosts.ex2.yml):

 ```yaml
 all: